ehcloninger/ec2020/_posts/2015-05-16-elijah-senior-prom.md

 we washed and waxed her.
 I masked off the tires and spray painted the rims white.
 It wasn't bad for a weekend job.

-Here are some shots of Elijah and his sister with the car as he was about to head out that night.

 {% include image-gallery.html folder="/assets/images/blog/2015-05-16" %}

 I'll spare the details, but let's say that the MGB came home with a little less paint than it left with.
 Subsequent photos show a bit of damage over the front passenger fender.
+I didn't get mad as accidents do happen.
+It's part of the story of the car now.